Matter-free gravitational collapse and the equivalence principle: The equivalence principle

-When describing the dynamics of a \textit{degenerate} wormhole under the influence of its own gravitational field, it is important to understand the source of this field.
-Consider this using the example of the Klinkhamer wormhole.
+In the analysis of the dynamics of a \textit{degenerate} wormhole subjected to its self-generated gravitational field, it is essential to identify and characterize the source of this field.
+This issue can be illustrated by considering the specific example of the Klinkhamer wormhole.

-To do this, let us compare the Schwarzschild metric (1) and the Klinkhamer metric (7), written in the same \(r\)-coordinates.
-Both metrics contain the same mass parameter \(M\), but its meaning in these two metrics is different.
-In the Schwarzschild metric, it is the mass of the centrally symmetric distribution of matter in 3D space.
-The Klinkhamer metric is a solution of the regularized Einstein equations (5) in the entire two-sheeted space, so matter is absent here.
-In this case, the source of the field is not matter, but the 2D surface of the two-sheeted space—its spherical throat \(r=b\).
-Due to the symmetry of the two-sheet metric (4) with respect to the permutation of the first and second sheets (i.e., the change in the sign of the two-sheet coordinate \(l\)), this gravitational field is the same on both sheets.
+To proceed, we compare the Schwarzschild metric (1) with the Klinkhamer metric (7), expressed in the same radial coordinate \(r\).
+Both metrics involve the same mass parameter \(M\), but its physical interpretation differs in the two cases.
+In the Schwarzschild metric, \(M\) represents the mass of a spherically symmetric distribution of matter in three-dimensional space.
+By contrast, the Klinkhamer metric is an exact solution of the regularized Einstein equations (5) on the entire two-sheeted manifold, where no matter is present.
+In this latter case, the source of the gravitational field is not matter in the usual sense, but rather the spherical two-surface associated with the two-sheeted geometry—specifically, its spherical throat at \(r = b\).
+Owing to the symmetry of the two-sheet metric (4) under the exchange of the two sheets (equivalently, the change of sign of the two-sheet coordinate \(l\)), the resulting gravitational field is identical on both sheets.